-From 01 May 2010, the responsibility of issuing the EHIC changed from the persons state of residence to the state where the person is paying in to or getting benefit from the Socail Security System.
-Tis affects people receiving state pensions or other benefits from their home country and not their country of residence.
+From 01 May 2010, the responsibility of issuing the EHIC changed from the persons state of residence to the state where the person is paying in to or getting benefit from the Social Security System.
+This affects people receiving state pensions or other benefits from their home country and not their country of residence.
 Therefore a retired person from UK living in Portugal will now apply for their EHIC from the UK.
-For further information on this change visit the NHS website.
+For further information visit the UK NHS website.

 Applying for an EHIC/CESD in Portugal

 Application can be made at the local social security office (Centro de Segurança Social), or at the nearest Citizen's Shop (Loja do Cidadão).